 CSCI 9410 ADVANCED TOPICS IN LOGIC PROGRAMMING (3 credits)

-This course will examine some advanced topics in logic programming, inductive logic programming, and their parallel and distributed implementation.
-Each advanced topic will be followed by how it has been applied in practice to software development research.
-Advanced applications such as program analysis and verification will be covered in detail.
+This course will examine some advanced topics in logic programming, in particular logic programming under stable model (or answer set) semantics.
+Answer set programming is a common name of the field.
+Formal syntax, semantics, and proofs of correctness for logic programs will be considered.
+Elements of inductive and Prolog programming will also be introduced.
+Each advanced topic will be followed by how it has been applied in practice.
+Advanced applications of logic programming will be covered in detail.

-Prerequisite(s)/Corequisite(s): CSCI 8000 and doctoral student standing in Information Technology or the permission of the instructor.
-Not open to non-degree graduate students.
+Prerequisite(s): CSCI 8000 and doctoral student standing in Information Technology or the permission of the instructor.

 CSCI 9420 INTELLIGENT AGENT SYSTEMS (3 credits)